-The Louisiana Boater Education Certificate is proof that you have successfully completed an approved boating safety course.
-Since the boater education card does not expire and does not need to be renewed, it is not called a Louisiana Boating License.
+The Louisiana Boater Education Certificate is proof that you have successfully completed all of the components of an approved Boating safety course and allows you to go boating.
+Because the Boating education card or certificate does not expire and does not need to be renewed, it is not called the Louisiana Boating License.

 Even if not required by law to get the Louisiana boating education card, many boaters take the boat safety course in order to save on their PWC or boat insurance.

 Do your part to make boating in Louisiana an enjoyable pastime!
 Become an educated, responsible boater by completing the Boat Louisiana course, and practice what you learn.